dougEfresh/fireblocks-sdk-rs/docs/WorkspaceManagementApi.md

 > models::GetConsoleUsersResponse get_console_users()
 Get console users

-Get console users for your workspace.  - Please note that this endpoint is available only for API keys with Admin/Non Signing Admin permissions.
+Get console users for your workspace. - Please note that this endpoint is available only for API keys with Admin/Non Signing Admin permissions. </br>Endpoint Permission: Admin, Non-Signing Admin.

 ### Parameters